New study aims to boost grammar skills in kids with language disorder

 Summary

-This study compares two teaching methods to help 150 children aged 8-11 with developmental language disorder learn passive sentence structures (like "The ball was thrown by the girl").
-One method uses repetition and listening, while the other teaches grammar rules directly.
-Children will be tested before, right after, and five weeks after treatment to see which approach works better.
+This study compares two treatments to help 150 children aged 8-11 with developmental language disorder learn passive sentence structures.
+One treatment uses repetition and listening, while the other teaches grammar rules directly.
+Children will be tested before, right after, and five weeks after treatment to see which method works better.

 Disclaimer